fsharp/fslang-design/archived/FS-1035-consistent-delegate-type-directed-conversion.md

 [design]: #detailed-design

 Type directed conversion extends to happen even if a method does not have overloads.
-From the user perspective nothing changes except that functions can be passed as delegates in more scenarious.
+From the user perspective nothing changes except that functions can be passed as delegates in more scenarios.

 # Drawbacks
 [drawbacks]: #drawbacks